Turakar/fastar-loader/README.md

 ## Input
-All files read by the index are expected to be in one directory and should follow the following naming scheme (where `XXX` is referred to as the name of a FASTA):
+All files read by the index are expected to be in one directory (potentially nested in subdirectories) and should follow the following naming scheme (where `XXX` is referred to as the name of a FASTA):

 - `XXX.fna.gz`: The BGZF-compressed FASTA file
 - `XXX.fna.gz.gzi`: The BGZF index